taste-technologists/taste-technologists.github.io/index.md

 ### Admin Edit Role Page
 Clicking on the edit button on the admin dashboard leads the admin to the edit role page.
 Here admins can update and change the roles of users on the application.
 If a user requests to be a vendor, the admin can grant this request through this page.

+Note that only a superadmin can assign an admin role to other users.

 ![](M2_AdminEditRole.png)